rhersen/sl-sheet/README.md

-# ingela
+# sheet

-This webapp selects the best trains for going from Tullinge to Sundbyberg.
+This webapp displays trains in the style of an Excel worksheet.